nishamuktewar/techtree/choosing_topics.md

 1. Collect lots of ideas.
 Avoid self-censorship.
 Bad ideas are good ideas.

-2. Meet to triage this list according to 4 criteria.
+2. Meet to triage this list according to 5 criteria.
 Select ~1-2 topics per person for further investigation.

+    0. Is it exciting to the team?
     1. Is it a subject that is more possible now than in two years, and likely to be more possible/transformative still in a couple of years.
 That usually means some or all of the following things are true: